All images © by Roberto Piperno, owner of the domain. Write to email@example.com. Text edited by Rosamie Moore.

 The mosaic celebrates the Triumph of the Cross (a reference to the conquest of Jerusalem by the First Crusade in 1099).
 The peculiar aspect of this mosaic is its decorative intent.
 There are no large and severe images of Christ and the Apostles, but an elaborate series of spirals which nest an array of sacred animals and personages (see also the icon at the top of the page).

 The best known mosaics of Rome are the (modern) portraits of the popes which decorate S. Paolo fuori le mura.
 The strip starts to the right of the apse with St. Peter and his first successors and it goes through the transept, the main nave and the lateral naves.
-There are five empty spaces after the portrait of John Paul II, but it is not the case to read this as an apocalyptic message: the minor naves can accommodate many more portraits.
+There are six empty spaces after the portrait of Pope Francis, but it is not the case to read this as an apocalyptic message: the minor naves can accommodate many more portraits.

 The old mosaic frieze which still decorates the main nave of S. Maria Maggiore was so highly appreciated that all the architects who in various periods made changes to the interior of the basilica were asked not to modify it.